Funding calls

 This scheme provides funding for established researchers and teams from any discipline who want to pursue bold and creative research ideas to deliver significant shifts in understanding that could improve human life, health and wellbeing.
 For more information: https://wellcome.org/grant-funding/schemes/discovery-awards

-The Health Technology Assessment (HTA) Programme is accepting Stage 1 applications to their commissioned workstream for this primary research topic.
-For more information: https://www.nihr.ac.uk/funding/23101-early-detection-of-liver-disease/33881
+The Health Technology Assessment Programme is accepting Stage 1 applications to their commissioned workstream for this primary research topic.
+For more information: https://www.nihr.ac.uk/funding/23157-preoperative-rehabilitation-and-early-mobilisation-for-shoulder-replacement/34983

 Clinical Study Grants support funding for: